prithvipsingh/Employee-Directory/README .md

 ## Contributing

-I was the only one to work on this project, but of course I had help from my instructor, TA's, and classmates.
+I was the only one to work on this project, but of course I had help from the  instructor, TA's, Tuitor and classmates.

 ## Challenges

 The major challenge was using React for the first time.
 Figuring out how to properly implement the hook useEffect was a struggle for me for awhile.
-I built out my components before thinking about how I would pass values around through components, which resulted in me having to learn how to implement the handle useContext.
-This allowed me to pass around the employees and update them without having to worry about parent child relationships to allow for prop passing.
+I built out my components before thinking about how I would pass values around through components, which resulted in me having to learn how to implement the handle Props and States.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)